jasencarroll/CafeFausse/README.md

 ## Backend Design & Postgres Setup

 The backend of our web app is hosted via Flask, a lightweight web framework written in Python that helps build websites and web applications.
-Our web app uses packages that extend the functionality of Flask, such as `Flask-CORS`, `WTForms`, and `flask_sqlalchemy`.
+Our web app uses packages that extend the functionality of Flask, such as `Flask-CORS` and `flask_sqlalchemy`.

 Flask-SQLAlchemy is a tool that helps the Flask use a database such as the one used by our web app, PostgreSQL.
 To set up a PostgreSQL database on your machine, run the following commands in your terminal.
 For demonstration purposes, the username for the user that accesses the PostgreSQL has been set to `cafefausse` and the password for that user has been has been randomly generated and saved in a `.env` file.
 An example of what is necessary is stored as `.env.example` in this repo.
 For this technique, we use `dotenv` and set the db as follows in lines 16-18 of `app.py`: